-- include_fixed Flag indicating whether fixed variables should be included in the incidence graph - linear_only Flag indicating whether only variables that participate linearly should be included.
-Note that these are included even if they participate nonlinearly as well - method Method used to identify incident variables.
-Must be a value of the IncidenceMethod enum.
+- include_fixed Flag indicating whether fixed variables should be included in the incidence graph - linear_only Flag indicating whether only variables that participate linearly should be included. - method Method used to identify incident variables.
+Must be a value of the IncidenceMethod enum. - ampl_repn_visitor Expression visitor used to generate AMPLRepn of each constraint.
+Must be an instance of AMPLRepnVisitor.
+This option is constructed automatically when needed and should not be set by users!